Heaven Sent (Paul Haig song)

 "Heaven Sent" is the fourth solo single by the Scottish musician Paul Haig.
-It was released in the UK by Island Records and licensed through Les Disques du Crépuscule in 1983.
+It was released in the UK by Island Records and licensed through Les Disques du Crépuscule in April 1983.
 It reached a peak of position of number 74 on the UK singles chart.

 This was Haig's first release with a major record label.
 The track, along with its parent studio album, Rhythm of Life (1983), was recorded in New York City with record producer Alex Sadkin.
 A wide range of guest musicians appeared on the album; Tom Bailey of Thompson Twins, Bernie Worrell of Funkadelic and Anton Fier of the Feelies.

 In mainland Europe, the single and album were released on Les Disques du Crépuscule.